The role of knowledge in resilience

 Resilience during crisis

 The Alliance was founded with a focus on flood resilience and has intentionally resisted shifting to a multi-hazard focus.
-However, with the onset of the Covid-19 pandemic, we recognised the need to quickly adapt our practices in the context of compound risk to ensure that flood risk continues to be recognised and planned for even as attention globally shifted to the pandemic.
+However, with the onset of the COVID-19 pandemic, we recognised the need to quickly adapt our practices in the context of compound risk to ensure that flood risk continues to be recognised and planned for even as attention globally shifted to the pandemic.

 We also realised that our flood resilience knowledge, processes, and tools, because of their foundation in systems-thinking, could be leveraged to address current compound risk conditions - both flood and disease risk - and build multi-hazard resilience.

-All Alliance teams mobilised rapidly to assess stakeholder needs and opportunities to engage those stakeholders in the new Covid-19 context.
+All Alliance teams mobilised rapidly to assess stakeholder needs and opportunities to engage those stakeholders in the new COVID-19 context.
 Our advocacy teams conducted context analyses to identify key information gaps faced by governments, help them manage the crisis, and bring light to compound risk issues.
-By supporting government in their Covid-19 response and recovery, we are also maintaining relationships critical for improving flood resilience policy in the long-term.
+By supporting government in their COVID-19 response and recovery, we are also maintaining relationships critical for improving flood resilience policy in the long-term.

 Alliance community programming teams have applied relevant FRMC data to identify pandemic-related resilience gaps and generate evidence on systemic risk related to those resilience gaps.
-In particular, teams have been able to repurpose knowledge of community demographics, health systems access and WASH, livelihoods, risk awareness, and communications systems and channels to address the emergent risk from Covid-19 at the local through global levels.
-Finally, community-based groups formed or strengthened by Alliance teams have pivoted to provide their communities and local government with much needed information related to Covid-19.
+In particular, teams have been able to repurpose knowledge of community demographics, health systems access and WASH, livelihoods, risk awareness, and communications systems and channels to address the emergent risk from COVID-19 at the local through global levels.
+Finally, community-based groups formed or strengthened by Alliance teams have pivoted to provide their communities and local government with much needed information related to COVID-19.